 Eligible student loans include NYS and federal government student loans, and private student loans made by commercial entities subject to governmental examination.

 The maximum award under this Program is $26,000 or the applicant's actual eligible student loan indebtedness, whichever is less.
 Awards will be paid in the amount of $6,500 for each annual period of qualified service completed or the remaining loan indebtedness.
-If the qualified service for the first or last year of the Program is less that 12 months, those disbursements will be pro-rated based on the number of months worked.
+If the qualified service for the first or last year of the Program is less than 12 months, those disbursements will be pro-rated based on the number of months worked.
 Any additional payments made to reduce the outstanding balance may cause a reduction in the total amount of the award.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payment received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.